Facebook Tips & Strategies

 3. Write Captions for Each Photo

-Did you know you can add individual captions to each photo within a multi-photo post (and especially within an album)?
+Did you know you can add individual captions to each photo within a multi-photo post (especially within an album)?
 When a user clicks on a photo to view it full-screen, they can see a specific caption for just that image.
 Use this to provide more detail, credit a creator, or tell a mini-story about that specific shot.

 Final Thoughts

-Telling visual stories is the heart of social media, and knowing how to properly post multiple photos on Facebook gives you more creative control, whether you're using a single post, a full album, or an engaging Story.
+Telling visual stories is the heart of social media, and knowing how to properly post multiple photos on Facebook gives you more creative control, whether using a single post, a full album, or an engaging Story.
 Mastering these simple techniques can make your content more dynamic and capture your audience's attention more effectively.

-Perfecting these posts is one thing, but planning them ahead of time is what truly saves time and keeps your brand consistent.
+Perfecting these posts is one thing, but planning them ahead of time truly saves time and keeps your brand consistent.
 This is where we designed Postbase to make a difference.
-We created a visual calendar that allows you to drag-and-drop posts, see your entire content strategy at a glance, and schedule visually rich content like multi-photo posts across many different platforms without the headache.
+We created a visual calendar that allows you to drag-and-drop posts, see your entire content strategy at a glance, and schedule visually rich content like multi-photo posts across many platforms without the headache.
 It's built to feel less like a chore and more like a creative command center for your visual content.

 Spencer's spent a decade building products at companies like Buffer, UserTesting, and Bump Health.
 He's spent years in the weeds of social media management—scheduling posts, analyzing performance, coordinating teams.
 At Postbase, he's building tools to automate the busywork so you can focus on creating great content.